-- 1. entity name, website address and mailing address; - 2. the identity of all owners, principal investigators, project managers, and senior/key personnel who are a party to any Foreign Government-Sponsored Talent Recruitment Program of a foreign country of risk (i.e., China, Iran, North Korea, and Russia); - 3. the existence of any joint venture or subsidiary that is based in, funded by, or has a foreign affiliation with any foreign country of risk, including the People's Republic of China; - 4. any current or pending contractual or financial obligation or other agreement specific to a business arrangement, or joint venture-like arrangement with an enterprise owned by a foreign state or any foreign entity; - 5.
-Percentage, if any, that the proposed recipient or subrecipient has foreign ownership or control; - 6. percentage, if any, that the proposed recipient or subrecipient is wholly or partially owned by an entity in a foreign country of risk; - 7. the percentage, if any, of venture capital or institutional investment by an entity that has a general partner or individual holding a leadership role in such entity who has a foreign affiliation with any foreign country of risk; - any technology licensing or intellectual property sales to a foreign country of risk, during the 5-year period preceding submission of the proposal;
+- 1. Entity name, website address and mailing address; - The identity of all owners, principal investigators, project managers, and senior/key personnel who are a party to any Foreign Government-Sponsored Talent Recruitment Program of a foreign country of risk (i.e., China, Iran, North Korea, and Russia); - 3.
+The existence of any joint venture or subsidiary that is based in, funded by, or has a foreign affiliation with any foreign country of risk, including the People's Republic of China; - 4.
+Any current or pending contractual or financial obligation or other agreement specific to a business arrangement, or joint venture-like arrangement with an enterprise owned by a foreign state or any foreign entity; - 5.
+Percentage, if any, that the proposed recipient or subrecipient has foreign ownership or control; - 6.
+Percentage, if any, that the proposed recipient or subrecipient is wholly or partially owned by an entity in a foreign country of risk; - 7.
+The percentage, if any, of venture capital or institutional investment by an entity that has a general partner or individual holding a leadership role in such entity who has a foreign affiliation with any foreign country of risk; - Any technology licensing or intellectual property sales to a foreign country of risk, during the 5-year period preceding submission of the proposal; - 9.
+Any foreign business entity, offshore entity, or entity outside the United States related to the proposed recipient or subrecipient; - 10.
+Complete list of all directors (and board observers), including their full name, citizenship and shareholder affiliation, date of appointment, duration of term, as well as a description of observer rights as applicable;

-46 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered senior/key personnel if their involvement meets this definition.
+13 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered senior/key personnel if their involvement meets this definition.
 Consultants, graduate students, and those with a postdoctoral role also may be considered senior/key personnel if they meet this definition.